Gizra/Gizra-Way-Book/price_offer.md

 ## Migration estimation

-As migration is a bigger task, which is hard to split into smaller tasks, nor is there much value to split it to the field level, we are taking a formula approach.
+As migration is a bigger task, which is hard to split into smaller tasks, nor is there much value to split it to the field level, we are taking a formula approach:

 | Item  | Hours |